-Because of its heat resistant characteristics, asbestos was used in a number of manufactured products, including building materials.
-If you renovate or demolish an older building, you may run into asbestos.
-It is important that you are careful when coming into contact with asbestos contaminated materials and that you dispose of them correctly.
+Because of its heat resistant properties, asbestos was used in a number of manufactured products, including building materials.
+If you remodel or demolish an older building, you may run into asbestos.
+Avoid touching or breathing asbestos-contaminated material and dispose of it correctly.

-If you are handling this dangerous material, consult with:
+If you are handling this dangerous material, talk to:

-You may find asbestos in old linoleum, ceiling tiles, siding, and other materials in homes built before 1977.
-Friable asbestos (material that can become airborne) can lodge in the lungs and cause serious illnesses.
+You may find asbestos in roof shingles, siding, insulation, old linoleum, ceiling or floor tiles, and other materials in homes built before 1978.
+However, most use of asbestos is not banned.
+Friable asbestos (powder or crumbly material that can be carried by the air) can stick in your lungs and cause serious illnesses.

 Remodeling, demolishing, or burning buildings with asbestos